utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 npx eleventy --serve
 ```

-The open up [http://localhost:8080](http://localhost:8080) to see what we got!
+Open up [http://localhost:8080](http://localhost:8080) to see what we got!

-To deploy to Netlify we can use our learnings from [Hosting on Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/) and push to our git master branch.
+To deploy to Netlify, we can use our learnings from [Hosting on Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/) and push them to our git main branch.

 You can find this code in the following [GitHub repo](https://github.com/rebelchris/eleventy-demo/releases/tag/2.0), or view it online on [this link](https://romantic-torvalds-af350e.netlify.app/about/).